stonet-research/zns-tools/README.md

 sudo make install
 ```

+## Examples

+In the `examples/` directory we provide an execution for each of the tools, and detail what the output will look like.
+For more detail on running and understanding output, consult the respective manuals in `man` (or using man `zns.<tool_name>` if installed on system).

+## Workloads

+ We additionally run several workloads on F2FS, for which we then use the `zns-tools` present here to understand the file mappings of the workloads.
+These workloads include `fio` and `rocksdb` + `db_bench` runs.
+All workloads are provided in the `workloads/` directory, where respective Readmes provide further detail.

 ## File Mapping Tools

 The `src/` directory contains several tools for identifying and mapping out F2FS file allocation.